 9. Promote Cost Per Click Offers

-These are similar to affiliates, but instead of someone having to buy, they only have to click the link.
+These are similar to affiliates, but instead of someone buying, they only have to click the link.

 If you have reliable click-through rates, this is a pretty good way to bring in income.
 Just make sure that your offers are relevant to your list and have been checked out by you.